 Cultivation: This adaptable shrub tolerates full sun to medium shade, moist to dry-mesic conditions, and many soil types.
 It has rather slow growth and development.

-Range & Habitat: Winged Euonymus has naturalized in only a few counties in Illinois (see Distribution Map), where it is uncommon.
-However, official records probably underestimate the true distribution of this shrub.
-It was introduced into North America as a landscape plant from NE Asia, where it is native to parts of Russia, China, Korea, and Japan.
+Range & Habitat: The non-native Winged Euonymus has naturalized in only a few counties in Illinois (see Distribution Map), where it is uncommon to occasional.
+However, official records probably underestimate the true distribution of this shrub, as it appears to be spreading into new areas of the state.
+This shrub was introduced into North America as a landscape plant from NE Asia, where it is native to parts of Russia, China, Korea, and Japan.
 Typical habitats include disturbed woodlands, woodland borders, thickets, vacant lots, roadsides, and fence rows.
 This shrub is often cultivated in lawns and along highways; it usually naturalizes near urban and suburban areas.

 Faunal Associations: The inconspicuous flowers are cross-pollinated primarily by small bees and flies.
 Winged Euonymus is a host plant of Unaspis euonymi (Euonymus Scale), Lepidosaphes yanangicola (Winged Euonymus Scale), the wood-boring larvae of the long-horned beetle Stenocorus cinnamoptera, the caterpillars of the Pyralid moth Herpetogramma thestealis and Yponomeuta multipunctella (American Ermine Moth), and Otiorhynchus sulcatus (Black Vine Weevil).
 The larvae of Black Vine Weevil consume feeder roots, while the adults feed on the leaves.
 Winged Euonymus is one of the winter hosts of Aphis rumicis (Bean Aphis).
 Birds (largely unidentified) eat the fleshy arils and spread their seeds to new locations.
 White-Tailed Deer avoid the foliage of Winged Euonymus.
 As a result, this shrub has a tendency to increase in wooded areas where these animals are abundant.
 Because of its dense branching structure, Winged Euonymus provides good cover and nesting habitat for many songbirds.